sparkflows/sparkflows-docs/docs/installation/operating/cleaning-h2db.rst

 It is important to regularly delete the old Audit logs for cleaning the DB.

 - Go to the Administration/Cleanup Data
-- Click on Clean Audit Logs tab
+- Click on Clean Audit Logs tab & Delete Audit Logs which is older than 30 days

 .. figure:: ../../_assets/installation/auditlog.PNG